-Is married.....wife’s name is Brianna.....the couple has a daughter named Marley...Graduated from Hamilton Christian (LA) High School, where he also played football, basketball and ran track...Attended McNeese State University, where he played baseball and football (defensive back)...Assisted in Hurricane Laura relief efforts last year in his hometown of Lake Charles, LA.....helped to raise over $50,000.
+Is married...wife’s name is Brianna...the couple has a daughter named Marley...Graduated from Hamilton Christian (LA) High School, where he also played football, basketball and ran track...Attended McNeese State University and played baseball and football (DB)...Assisted in 2020 Hurricane Laura relief efforts in his hometown of Lake Charles, La...helped to raise more than $50,000.

 Appeared in 26 games with Milwaukee in 2020, making 15 starts (6g in RF, 3g at 3B, 2g in LF, 2g at 1B, 2g at 2B).

 Signed as a free agent with Milwaukee on 12/17.

 Stole his 13th base of the season on 9/26 at BOS (G2), setting a career-high (12 SB - 2015)...
 Stole two bases on 8/26 vs. NYY for his first career multi-stolen base game...
 Homered in back-to-back games (6/17 vs. MIA and 6/19 at WSH) for the second time in his career; also did so on 8/2/15 at PHI and 8/3/15 vs. SF, while with Atlanta...
 Had six RBI in a two-game stretch (6/17-19), matching a career-high for a two-game span...
 Batted .462 (6-for-13) with two home runs on the first pitch...
 Made his first career pitching appearance on 9/26 at BOS (G1); (1.0 IP, 4 ER, 6 H, 1 HR, 1 K)...
 Added to the Orioles 25-man roster on 4/25 and appeared in his first game later that day, going 1-for-3 with two RBI; his first multi-RBI game since 9/7/17 vs. MIA.